Hidden disabilities and dementia: Can a sunflower lanyard help me?

 What do we encourage businesses and organisations to do?

-If businesses are using the lanyards, we encourage them to become Dementia Friends.
-Our Dementia Friends initiative helps individuals and organisations to learn more about dementia and take action to support those affected by dementia in their community.
+If businesses are part of the sunflower network, we encourage them to become Dementia Friends too.
+Our Dementia Friends initiative helps individuals and organisations learn more about dementia and take action to support those affected by dementia in their community.

-Alzheimer's Society also has specialist training courses for businesses and individuals, as well as sector-specific resources for organisations.
+We also have specialist training courses for businesses and individuals, as well as sector-specific resources for organisations.

 Free helpcards for people with dementia or memory problems

 Our Helpcards are a discreet way for people with dementia to get assistance more easily when out in the community.
-One design is double-sided with space on the front for people to record what they might need help with and space on the back for an emergency contact.
-The fold-out cards can include extra information such as details about medical conditions.
+As they are kept in a pocket, wallet or purse, the person can decide when and where they want to show them.
 The cards are great for helping someone with dementia to maintain their independence while staying safe.

 Learn more